EMDR HAS EVOLVED FAR BEYOND ITS ORIGINAL FORM

 Chronic pain

 Chronic pain is not only physical; it is also shaped by how the brain has learned to interpret signals after injury, illness or trauma.
-EMDR can reduce the intensity of pain by working with associated memories, beliefs and body sensations.
+EMDR can help reduce the intensity and emotional charge of pain by working with associated memories, beliefs and body sensations.

-Pain memories, medical trauma and fear of re-injury can lock the nervous system into a cycle of suffering.
-EMDR helps to "rewire" these patterns.
-While it may not remove pain entirely, many people notice it becomes less dominating, less frightening and easier to live with.
+Pain memories, medical trauma and fear of re-injury can keep the nervous system locked in a cycle of threat.
+While EMDR is not a cure-all, many people find that pain becomes less dominating, less frightening and easier to live with.

 Depression

-Depression often has roots in unresolved experiences—losses, shaming moments or long-term stress that gradually drains energy and hope.
-Medication and talking therapies can help, but they do not always touch these underlying layers.
+Depression often has roots in unresolved experiences such as loss, shame, neglect or long-term stress.
+Medication and talking therapies can help, but they do not always reach the memories and beliefs that keep hopelessness, self-criticism or emotional flatness in place.

 ADHD / autism spectrum (neurodivergence)